Should I Elect to Have My LLC Taxed as a Corporation or S Corp?

 What Happens to the Old Entity

-When your election to corporate status becomes effective, the IRS determines that all the assets and liabilities of the previous business (sole proprietorship or partnership) are contributed to the corporation in exchange for shares of corporate stock.
+For a change to a corporation, when your election to corporate status becomes effective, the IRS determines that all the assets and liabilities of the previous business (sole proprietorship or partnership) are contributed to the corporation in exchange for shares of the corporate stock.

 Disclaimer: This information is provided to give you a general knowledge of the subject and to allow you to have information to discuss with your attorney, CPA, or tax adviser.
-I am not a CPA, tax attorney, or Enrolled Agent, and I do not give tax or legal advice.
 Every business situation is unique, and taxes and laws change regularly.
-Consult with a tax professional and attorney before making any decisions that could affect your business.